sikora-scientific-instrumentation/cold_stage_4/documentation/cooling_loop_setup/cooling_loop_setup.md

 ![Fig.1 - Minimal system configuration](images/1_barebones_single_coldstage.png "Fig.1 - Minimal system configuration")

-It is recommended that a laboratory recirculating chiller system is used for this purpose, connected to the cold-stage in a closed-loop as shown in it's simplest form in Fig. 1.
+It is recommended that a laboratory recirculating chiller system is used for this purpose, connected to the cold-stage in a closed-loop as shown in it's simplest form in Fig.1.

 ---